odileeds/flight-data/examples/README.md

 * `emissions` - an array (in the same order as `dates`) with the total emissions in kilograms
 * `flights` - an array (in the same order as `dates`) with the number of flights per day

 We've used ordered arrays so that more parameters could be added in the future, if necessary.
+With `dates`, `emissions`, and `flights` the file should grow by around 25 bytes per day (~9kB per year).

 ## Index File
 Once you're up and running, you just need to add the location of your metadata file to our [our index file.](data/index.json)  You can edit it yourself and open a pull request, or [open an issue](https://github.com/odileeds/flight-data/issues/new) and we'll help.